BSStudio/bss-web-admin-backend/server/data/README.md

 [`src/main/resources/db/migration`][migrations-folder]
 directory.

+### Schemas

+The project uses the `private` schema for all the tables.
+The `public` schema is used for rendering views for the [GraphQL backend][graphql-backend].

 ## Testing

-The tests in this module will set up a postgres database with the help of [Testcontainers][testcontainers].
+The tests in this module will set up a Postgres database with the help of [Testcontainers][testcontainers].

 This means that you need docker running on your machine when running these tests

-You can skip these test during your local build using `-x :server:data:test`
+You can skip these tests during your local build using `-x :server:data:test`

 ```shell
 # run all tests except :server:data